andrelucca/OctoTuya-SmartPlug/README.md

+<span style="color:red">Heads up!</span><br>
+I was developing and adjusting this plugin on my spare time, but my life changed a lot and I'm currently unable to provide new updates and help the community.
+I'm still using it on my OctoPrint setup, and it's still working, so if you want to try it, fell free.

 # OctoTuya-SmartPlug
 With this plugin you'll be able to control [Tuya-based](https://en.tuya.com/) SmartPlugs either directly from Octoprint Web interface or through GCODE commands<br>